raffazizzi/wartime-diamondback/_pages/about.md

 The incipits are transcribed and reviewed by student contributors (listed below) under the direction of music librarian, Anna Kijas (Head, Lilly Music Library).
 In addition to making works by underrepresented composers in our collection more visible and discoverable, the students are developing expertise in transcription and editing methods, as well as expanding their knowledge of a diverse music repertoire.

-### Student Contributors at Tufts University
+### Current Contributors at Tufts University
+- Joanna Strogatz (Spring 2021-current), undergraduate
+- Phillip G. Wright (Spring 2021-current), graduate

+### Past contributors
-- Ismenia Ginebra (Spring 2020-current), undergraduate
+- Ismenia Ginebra (Spring 2020-2022) AS22
 - Chelsea Hong (Spring 2020), undergraduate
-- Aviva Michaeli (Fall 2021-current), undergraduate
+- Aviva Michaeli (Fall 2021-2022), undergraduate
 - Simon K. Perry (Spring 2021), undergraduate
 - Delilah Righter (Spring 2020-2021), undergraduate
 - Victoria K. Rose (Spring 2021), undergraduate
-- Joanna Strogatz (Spring 2021-current), undergraduate
 - Sebastian Tringale (Spring 2020-2021), undergraduate
 - Hailing Wang (Spring 2020), undergraduate
-- Phillip G. Wright (Spring 2021-current), graduate

 ---

 ## 2018-2019
-The initial project began with a goal of transcribing and encoding a selection of musical works from the <a href="https://musictheoryexamplesbywomen.com/" target="_blank">Music Theory Examples by Women (MTEW) project</a>, which features excerpts and complete musical compositions by women composers, including women of color.
+The initial project began with a goal of transcribing and encoding a selection of musical works from the <a href="https://www.musicbywomen.org/" target="_blank">Music Theory Examples by Women (MTEW) project</a>, which features excerpts and complete musical compositions by women composers, including women of color.
 It is used by music theory, history, and performance faculty, and students, as well as secondary music teachers.
 MTEW has a diverse corpus of music by women from which we can draw, and the data we extract and encode will be made available via their project for greater visibility and reuse.

 The list of compositions and composers that we worked with is drawn from the MTEW project and can be viewed in this <a href="https://docs.google.com/spreadsheets/d/10BWNZQ0e5EduUB_UBJpDdROjY3VetWvAucYGhnGXaGo/edit#gid=970050992" target="_blank">spreadsheet</a>.
 The extracted data was checked against the score listed in the spreadsheet and can be found as a PDF on the MTEW site.
 We do not store the score PDFs in this repository.